sketch7/FluentlyHttpClient/README.md

     // => response.Data.Title
 ```

 ### Middleware
-Middlewares are used to intercept request/response to add additional logic or alter request/response.
+Middleware's are used to intercept request/response to add additional logic or alter request/response.

 Implementing a middleware for the HTTP client is quite straight forward, and it's very similar to
-ASP.NET Core MVC middleware.
+ASP.NET Core middleware.

 These are provided out of the box: